gabrieldemarmiesse/python-on-whales/CONTRIBUTING.md

 http://localhost:8000

+### Use CI-generated docs

+The GitHub workflows automatically generate the docs and save them as artifacts.
+These can be accessed from the Artifacts section of the worfklow view (as [documented here](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/downloading-workflow-artifacts)).

+To view them:

+1. Download the artifact labeled `Docs`.
+1. Extract the contents of the resulting `Docs.zip` file.
+1. Open the `index.html` file in a browser.

 ## Running the tests

 Same as before, using `uv` means that you don't need to install anything.
 Just run